Hunt for American Heiress Continues With Bizarre Manuscript Found in Cave in Altamira

-The hot sun, fragrant jasmine and relentless blue sky of San Marcos reminded us of our former southern Californian home and we could hear our mother’s chiming voice around every bend of shadowed wall and feel her in the painful, sunlit passages of the Vargas’ family home.
-We were left behind with the maids and the gardener the day of the funeral and took the opportunity to explore.
-Finding the last room our mother had occupied and looking for traces of her had obsessed us since hitting down on the Mexican tarmac.
-We asked the maid, Valentina, if she knew which room it was and were met with a look of incredulousness which melted into a warm, doe-eyed compassion when we turned our heads to the wall and began to cry as discreetly as possible.
+The hot sun, fragrant jasmine and relentless blue sky of San Marcos reminded us of our former southern Californian home.
+We thought we could hear our mother’s chiming voice around the bends in the shadowed walls and felt her presence in the painful, sunlit passages of the Vargas’ family home, her last place of residence.
+The day of the funeral we were left behind with the maids, a few bodyguards and the gardeners and took the opportunity to explore.
+Finding the last room our mother had occupied and looking for traces of her had obsessed us since touching down on the Mexican tarmac.
+We asked one of the maids, Valentina, if she knew which room it was and were met with a look of incredulousness which melted into a warm, doe-eyed compassion when we turned our heads to the wall and began to cry as discreetly as possible.

 She took us by the arm through cool corridors with tiled floors, and then along a second floor veranda with countless potted flowering plants.
-An enormous Victorian brass gilded cage sat on one of these verandas in which two birds with red foreheads fading to orange and yellow around the neck and wings of rust and iridescent blue preened one another.
+An enormous Victorian brass gilded cage sat on one of these verandas with two birds inside, their red foreheads fading to orange and yellow around the neck, wings the colour of rust and iridescent blue.
 Valentina opened French doors to a light, airy room with high ceilings, pale blue walls, walnut furniture and a bed with white sheets embroidered with flowers.

 ‘Dey are very intelligent birds.
 Dey are like children.’

 After Mexico (and the road) the granite house emerged out of the pine, birch, and hemlock forest as if from another world.
 It felt strange to step onto solid land.
-The briny sea air mixed with the scent of sun warmed forest was a delightful reprieve from the humid, stagnant insides of the Winnebago with its odour of Vargas’ unwashed armpits.
-Three bees with elongated bodies flew out of the vehicle’s door and disappeared into the pastoral scene.
+The briny sea air mixed with the scent of sun-warmed forest was a delightful reprieve from the humid, stagnant insides of the Winnebago with its odor of Vargas’ unwashed armpits.
+Three bees with elongated bodies flew out of the vehicle’s door and disappeared into the pastoral woodland scene.

 The guest house was to be turned into a kind of atrium for the macaws with special ‘man trap’ doors used in banks and in the diamond trade, to keep the cold air from infiltrating the tropical climate that was to be created to keep the birds alive.
 Work was to begin in several weeks so Camille and I had time to enjoy the last days of our cottage in the woods.